AMENDED CONSTITUTION AND BY-LAWS

 8. Rituals Committee

-In addition, such other committees as the President of the organization may feel are necessary and appropriate.
+In addition, such other committees as the President of the Board may feel are necessary and appropriate from time to time may be formed.

 ARTICLE IX